badoubadou/pure-css-percentage-circle/README.md

 Description:

 A pure CSS circular bar view with animation, inspired by André Firchow.
-I translated to stylus, added some animation and used data atribute for the percentage.
+I translated to stylus, added some animation and used data attribute for the percentage.

 How to use it:
 	Load the cpbs.css in the document’s head section.

-Had the html and set the data atribute "p" to your wanted percentage
+Add the html and set the data attribute "p" to your wanted percentage
 ```html
 	<div class="c100" data-p="70">
 		<div class="slice">